 The Proper Motivation

 Most colleges are willing to work with students to meet the basic requirements for enrollment.
 The GPA can be understood as a general sign of your progress over the course of your studies.
 You don’t need to worry if your GPA is a little below average, as long as you’re willing to work hard as a student.
+In addition, different AP classes are weighted differently.
+Don’t worry so much about any specific AP class that you’re a part of; focus more on mastering your studies.
+This is especially the case if a college you’re applying to values your expertise in, say, music theory more than they do your scores in mathematics.
+In that case, a good grade in music theory will help you more and a poor grade in math will hurt you less.

 The most important quality you need as a music major is an interest in music and an aptitude to learn music theory.
 If you’re a musician, your talent as an instrumentalist will also play a significant role in getting you through the door.
 In some cases, a college may accept a student on a probationary basis with the understanding that the student will try to improve his or her GPA during the first year of enrollment.